T2Drink/beautiful-jekyll/_posts/2019-02-09-netlify-is-my-saviour.md

 ---
 layout: post
 title: Netlify Is My Saviour
 subtitle: A website for 1 pound a year?
 Surely not..
+published: true
 ---
 In this article, i discuss how i overcame some hurdles with mobile blogging, the way i wanted it, and the awesome service that helped me do it.
 All for 1 pound a year